-(ii) Mortgage - Ms. Cynthia M. E. Joseph; MBA; CRU
+(ii) Investment - Ms. Ava Beckles, CFA

-(iii) Research and Compliance - Mr. Dennis S. M. Cornwall; Licentiate.
-Econ; CRU
+(iii) Treasury - Ms. Kelva Merchant, BSc

-(iv) Information Technology - Mr. Justin Skeete; MCITP
+(ii) Information Technology - Mr. Justin Skeete; MCITP

 ECHMB has the capacity to provide technology services to primary lenders that are involved in originating and underwriting mortgage loans.
 As the technology continues to develop, investors can expect to see a closer integration of the respective national markets.
 ECHMB is well positioned with qualified professionals to operate successfully in an integrated regional market place, and particularly well equipped to meet investors' needs and interests.